NexusMutual/docs/docs/using/become-a-member.md

 - [Stake NXM](/using/stake) to underwrite risk and earn a share of cover fees
 - [Swap NXM](/using/swap-nxm) to trade ETH for NXM
 - [File a claim](/using/file-a-claim) after a loss on cover you hold
-- Vote on governance proposals and claims through the [Nexus Mutual DAO](/governance/dao)
+- Vote on governance proposals, see [Vote on proposals](/using/vote)